kimsaehun/MyFirstGame/README.md

 # MyFirstGame
-First attempt at making a game.
+First attempt at making a game = FAILED